Treatment Effect Estimation with Observational Network Data using Machine Learning: Framework and our Network AIPW Estimator

+The above expectation is with respect to the law of $\Si$, but we omit it for notational simplicity. \end{lemma}

-\end{lemma} Based on this lemma, we will present our estimator of $ \thetazeroN$ in Section~\ref{sec:estimation}.
-We will estimate $\gonezero$, $\gzerozero$, and the propensity function $\hzero$ using arbitrary regression machine learning algorithms that may be biased.
-However, the two correction terms $\Wi/\h(\CZi) (\Yi - \gone(\CXi))$ and $(1 - \Wi)/(1 - \h(\CZi)) (\Yi - \gzero(\CXi))$ make $\phi$ Neyman orthogonal and thus insensitive to inserting potentially biased machine learning estimators.
-Neyman orthogonality is an essential tool to obtain a treatment effect estimator that converges at the parametric rate; please see Section~\ref{sec:estimation} for further details.
+The proof of Lemma~\ref{lem:identifiability} is provided in Appendix~\ref{sect:proofs-thm-Gauss}.
+Based on this lemma, we will present our estimator of $ \thetazeroN$ in Section~\ref{sec:estimation}.
+The true nuisance functions $\etazero=(\gonezero, \gzerozero, \hzero)$ are not of statistical interest, but have to be estimated to build an estimator of $\thetazeroN$, and we will estimate them using regression machine learning algorithms.
+Such machine learning estimators might suffer from regularization bias and converge slower than at the $\sqrt{\NN}$-rate.
+However, the two correction terms $\Wi/\h(\CZi) (\Yi - \gone(\CXi))$ and $(1 - \Wi)/(1 - \h(\CZi)) (\Yi - \gzero(\CXi))$ make the score $\phi$ Neyman orthogonal, which counteracts the effect of regularization bias.
+Moreover, the machine learning estimators are only required to converge at a moderate rate; please see Section~\ref{sec:estimation} for further details.

-\citet{Chernozhukov2018} consider a similar function $\phi$ for causal effect estimation and inference under the SUTVA assumption.
-Their function is based on the influence function for the mean for missing data from~\citet{Robins-Rotnitzky1995}.
-Moreover, it is also used to compute the AIPW estimator under SUTVA, and our estimating equation $\phi$ defined in \eqref{eq:score} coincides with the one of the AIPW approach under SUTVA if we omit the $X$- and $Z$-spillover effects.
+\citet{Scharfstein1999} and~\citet{Robins2005} consider a similar score $\phi$ for causal effect estimation and inference under the SUTVA assumption, and their function is based on the influence function for the mean for missing data from~\citet{Robins-Rotnitzky1995}.
+Moreover, it is also used to compute the AIPW estimator under SUTVA, and our score $\phi$ defined in \eqref{eq:score} coincides with the one of the AIPW approach under SUTVA if we omit the $X$- and $Z$-spillover features.
 In this case, we can reformulate $\phi$ as

 where $e(\Ci) = \E[\Wi|\Ci]= \hzero(\Ci)$ denotes the propensity score, $\E[\Yi|\Wi = 1, \Ci] = \gonezero(\CXi) $, and $\E[\Yi|\Wi = 0, \Ci] = \gzerozero(\CXi)$.
 This equivalence remains true if the true nuisance functions are replaced by their estimators.